 I love good fried chicken but eat it rarely as it’s really too fatty to be anything more than a treat.
 This recipe sets me free.
-This delicious oven baked chicken has great taste thanks to a good spritzing of some good olive oil, and a crisping blast of heat to start the baking.
-I encourage you to give this true treat a try.
+This delicious oven baked buttermilk chicken has great taste thanks to a good spritzing of some good olive oil, and a crisping blast of heat to start the baking.
+I encourage you to give this true treat a try over Hanukkah.
 You won’t be sorry.

 Ann's Tips and Tricks

 I never seem to have buttermilk when I need it, but as long as I have a lemon and some milk, I’m golden!
 Using a little acid such as lemon or cream of Tartar to lightly sour the milk helps add lightness to batters, whether for fried chicken or pancakes.

 Add 1 teaspoon of lemon juice or ½ teaspoon of cream of tartar to a cup of plain milk.

 Stir to mix and let it sit 5 minutes.